SAP/ui5-webcomponents/docs/Guidelines.md

 You may also find an ESLint integration for your favorite IDE [here](https://eslint.org/docs/user-guide/integrations).

 ## Testing
-Unit testing is based on [QUnit](https://github.com/qunitjs/qunit) and [Jest](https://github.com/facebook/jest).
-You can run all tests using `npm run test:jest`.
 Integration testing is based on [Webdriver.io](https://webdriver.io/).
-You can run all tests using `npm run test:wdio`.
+You can run all tests using `npm run test`.

 ## Git Guidelines